 The blue dolphin cichlids are prone to the typical diseases of marine life.
 The diseases would only grow if the water quality and oxygenation are not properly taken care of.

 As with other cichlids, ich is a common disease.
 It can be cured by bringing up the water temperature to about 86 degrees F for a period of about three days.

 If this fails, the next step includes treating the water with copper.
-However, the copper being added into the water should be done after a thorough examination of the guidelines provided by the copper manufacturer.
+However, the copper is added into the water should be done after a thorough examination of the guidelines provided by the copper manufacturer.

 If need be, you may even undertake a copper test to ensure the correct copper levels.
 Caution at this step is incredibly important as high levels of copper could end up causing more harm than good.

 The blue dolphin cichlids are also susceptible to worms and other parasitic infections like protozoa, bacterial functions, and fungal infections.